 Voice practice fits those windows.
 A 15-minute session where you answer questions out loud, get scored, and hear a stronger version of your answer is the most efficient way to prepare when time is the constraint.

 If the anxiety of secrecy compounds the performance pressure, address that first.
-And when the recruiter asks why you are leaving, have the answer ready before the call, not during it.

 Interviewing while employed is not sneaking around.
 It is the normal way most people find their next role.
 The logistics are manageable.
 The guilt fades.
 The excuses are temporary.

-The one thing you cannot fake is preparation.
 If your interview is coming and you have 15 minutes before the house wakes up, that is enough.
 Hear how your answers sound before you take that "doctor's appointment."